Harmless Sets in Sparse Classes: Introduction

 \begin{theorem} \HS{} admits a polynomial \bekernel{} in classes of bounded expansion. \name{$p$-Bounded Harmless Set}, for any constant $p$, admits a linear \bekernel{} in these classes. \end{theorem}

 Classes with bounded expansion include planar graphs (and generally graphs of bounded genus), graphs of bounded degree, classes excluding a (topological) minor, and more.
-The term \emph{\bekernel} is explained below in Section~\ref{sec:be-classes}; It alludes to the fact that the constructed kernel does not necessarily belong to the original graph class but is guaranteed to be just as sparse, in the sense of bounded expansion.
+The term \emph{\bekernel} is explained below in Section~\ref{sec:be-classes}; It alludes to the fact that the constructed kernel does not necessarily belong to the original graph class but is guaranteed to be ``almost'' as sparse.

 Bazgan and Chopin give an algorithm for \name{Harmless set} parametrised by treewidth and the solution size running in time $O(k^{O(\text{tw})} \cdot n)$, when provided a tree decomposition as part of the input \footnote{This can be relaxed using a constant factor, linear time approximation for computing tree decompositions~\cite{bodlaender2016approximation}} .
 They conclude by asking whether the problem is ``fixed-parameter tractable on general graphs with respect to the parameter treewidth [alone]''~\cite{HSParameterized14}.
 We answer this question in the negative: